By Tim Lambert

 Ordinary people played a rough version of football.
 There were no rules and the 'pitch' was often a large area including woods and even streams!
 It was a very rough game.
 Injuries like broken limbs were common.

+16th century people liked plays, both comedies and tragedies.
 In the 16th century groups of professional actors became common.
-However Tudor governments were suspicious of actors.
+However, Tudor governments were suspicious of actors.
 They were regarded as layabouts who did no useful work.
-From 1572 actors had to hold a licence from a noble.
-Without protection from some powerful man actors were likely to be arrested as vagrants!
+From 1572 actors had to hold a license from a noble.
+Without protection from some powerful man, actors were likely to be arrested as vagrants!

-Tudor children played with wooden dolls.
+Meanwhile Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew's fair in London).
-They also played cup and ball (a wooden ball with a wooden cup on the end of handle.
+They also played cup and ball (a wooden ball with a wooden cup on the end of the handle.
 You had to swing the handle and try and catch the ball in the cup).

 The history of games